 Self-care and prevention

 Social prescribing is an evidence-based approach to improve the wellbeing and quality of life for people.
 It has the potential to reduce pressure in primary and secondary care by supporting people to access support in their local communities.
-Together with Bradford City CCG, we have jointly commissioned a 12-month pilot with the public health team to provide a social prescribing service in 26 GP practices across Bradford.
+The two Bradford CCGs have jointly commissioned a 12-month pilot with the public health team to provide a social prescribing service in 26 GP practices across Bradford.
 HALE delivers the new service – known as Community Connector - working in partnership with five other third sector organisations.
 Its staff will support patients by offering them up to six face-to face sessions to address some of the wider social and emotional needs often unmet in primary care.
 The connector staff will use an empowering approach to ensure that behaviour change is sustained.
 Each practice can refer up to 50 patients into the service with a total of 1,300 patients supported over the period of the grant year.
 The evaluation for this pilot will be available in January 2018.

 We have delivered a successful programme of motivational interviewing training aimed at supporting frontline staff across the system to develop the skills, confidence and tools to support people to self-care.